-The new Breitling Chronomat B01 Chronograph will soon officially go on sale.
-In a nutshell, it rocks.
-Although some find combinations of steel and gold (especially rose gold) a bit distasteful, this new version features just the right mix of two metals that make it look dressy and even elegant without even a hint of the usual pretense.
+In a nutshell, the 2009 Breitling Chronomat B01 Chronograph rocks.
+Although some find combinations of steel and gold (especially rose gold) a bit distasteful, this version features just the right mix of two metals that make it look dressy and even elegant without even a hint of the usual pretense.

-As much as I like the Breitling SuperOcean collection of diving watches, I resent their numerous editions of pilot’s or racing watches.
+As much as I like the SuperOcean collection of diving companions, I resent their numerous editions of pilot’s or racing watches.

 They just look way too busy, defying the very concept of the instrument, which is to offer a dial layout that allows you to grasp current reading at a glance.

-And, adding insult to injury, models with white dials are not contrast enough for an average eye.
+And, adding insult to injury, models with white dials are not contrasting enough for an average eye.

-However, there is something captivating about the new Breitling Chronomat B01 chronograph watch.
-It is still busy with information and I highly doubt that you will be able to tell the time in a bright day without squinting and swearing under your breath, but I like it, especially, the one, which is made in stainless steel and gold mixte.
+However, something is captivating about the Chronomat B01.
+It is still busy with information and I highly doubt that you will be able to tell the time on a bright day without squinting and swearing under your breath, but I like it, especially, the one, which is made in stainless steel and gold mixte.

 What I like the most about the steel/gold version, is that the number of golden parts is limited to the crown, a pair of chronograph push-pieces, four details on the bezel, as well as the Roman numerals on the dial and all five hands.
 There are also golden links in the mirror-polished stainless steel bracelet.

-The modest amount of the precious metal provides the new Breitling Chronomat B01 with an elegant look, without actually screaming ‘Look, look, look at me,’ which is a problem with most Breitling’s watches wholly crafted in gold.
+The modest amount of the precious metal provides the new Breitling Chronomat B01 with an elegant look, without actually screaming ‘Look, look, look at me,’ which is a problem with most Breitlings wholly crafted in gold.

-But the main head turner here is their new COSC-certified Caliber B01 chronograph movement, which was developed solely in-house.
-Although the caliber still needs to pass the test of time in order to prove its reliability and robustness, there seems to be no doubt as to its accuracy.
+But the main head-turner here is their new COSC-certified Caliber B01 chronograph movement, which was developed solely in-house.
+Although the caliber still needs to pass the test of time to prove its reliability and robustness, there is no doubt as to its accuracy.

-According to initial press releases, the German watch magazine Uhren-Magazin is going to rave about the caliber’s accuracy in its upcoming printed issue.
-The publication says that, during their tests, the watch demonstrated such a high degree of precision that it even created the impression that “the Chronomat [was] equipped with a quartz movement.”
+According to initial press releases, the German Uhren-Magazin is going to rave about the caliber’s accuracy in its upcoming printed issue.
+The publication says that, during their tests, the mechanism demonstrated such a high degree of precision that it even created the impression that “the Chronomat [was] equipped with a quartz movement.”

 That says something, right?